Learn

 "OK, I’m feeling fine about invite codes, but keen to learn more about sharing other topics safely"

 There’s still a wide margin to talk about investing.
-The short summary is: focus on facts and features and share links to the source.
+The summary is: to focus on facts and features and share links to the source.
 More specific examples include:

 • Factually summarising the key features of an investing platform